-We have been given a belief system that is not even ours and told me must believe in it 100% and never question it.
-I’ve never been one for doing as I’m told or following the crowd, in fact, my instinct is not to trust anyone or the information I’m given until I’ve extensively researched it myself.
+We have been given a belief system that is not even ours and told me I must believe in it 100% and never question it.
+I’ve never been one for doing as I’m told or following the crowd.
+My instinct is not to trust anyone or the information I’m given until I’ve extensively researched it myself.

-I mean come on we were all told for years that father Christmas was real and if you leave a tooth under your pillow a little fairy will sneak into your bedroom at night while you’re sleeping, take it from under your pillow and leave some money in its place, absurd right? yet we never knew to question what we were told because it came from a trusted source, our parents.
-These are the people whose word we are supposed to take as gospel, our parents would lie to us and make us believe in something that wasn’t true for the best part of ten years or so until we grew up and realised it was false.
+I mean, come on, we were all told for years that father Christmas was real, and if you leave a tooth under your pillow, a little fairy will sneak into your bedroom at night while you’re sleeping, take it from under your pillow and leave some money in its place, absurd right?
+Yet we never knew to question what we were told because it came from our parents’ a trusted source.
+These are the people whose word we are supposed to take as gospel.
+Our parents wouldn’t lie to us and make us believe in something untrue, would they?

-We were given our belief system when we were children brainwashed if you like into believing in something that as an adult you know is absolutely ridiculous!
-So could it not be that the information provided to us by some medical professionals could also be wrong?
-I’m a seeker.
-I have to know everything there is to know and if someone tells me a carrot is green I will not take their word for it without seeing it for myself.
+We were given our belief system when we were children brainwashed, if you like, into believing in something that, as an adult, you know is absolutely ridiculous!
+So, could it not be that the information provided to us by some medical professionals could also be wrong?
+I’m a seeker, and I have to know everything there is to know, and if someone tells me a carrot is green, I will not take their word for it without seeing it for myself.

-I also found that people were not even willing to try to get well, I really didn’t understand this, the minute I got my diagnosis it was all I needed to research and find out what I needed to know.
-In the beginning, I researched diet and the supplements I would need, I must have spent hundreds of pounds trying different ones until I found ones that worked, yet if I mentioned to the other people in the groups I was treated like an outcast.
+I also found that people in these groups were unwilling to try to get well; I really didn’t understand this.
+The minute I got my diagnosis, it was all I needed to research and find out what I needed to know.
+In the beginning, I researched diet and the supplements I would need.
+I must have spent hundreds of pounds trying different ones until I found ones that worked, yet if I mentioned to the other people in the groups, I was treated like an outcast.
 Like who was I to dare come along and tell them about something that helped me.
-It was then I knew that these weren’t support groups at all, they were just a way for people to stay wrapped up in their own self-pity.
+It was then I knew that these weren’t support groups at all; they were just a way for people to stay wrapped up in their own self-pity.

 I know living with a chronic health condition is terrible.
-I’ve lived it, I’m still living it and it sucks! we all want to be able to tell someone I feel like crap today and have them give you some kind words to make you feel better, but I found it was a constant source wallowing in self-pity with absolutely no motivation to get better.
-A constant stream of but my fibro is worse than your fibro because no two people are the same and my doctor said there is no cure so you just have to accept your life is over and mourn for what you once had.
+I’ve lived it, I’m still living it, and it sucks! we all want to be able to tell someone I feel like crap today and have them give you some kind words to make you feel better, but I found it was a constant source of wallowing in self-pity with absolutely no motivation to get better.
+A continuous stream of but my fibro is worse than your fibro because no two people are the same, and my doctor said there is no cure, so you have to accept your life is over and mourn for what you once had.

-Support groups are not a healthy environment to be in, negativity breeds negativity and it can be extremely toxic, not only to your mental health and well being but also your journey to getting well, how can you get well if people are constantly telling you can’t?
+Support groups are not a healthy environment to be in.
+Negativity breeds negativity, and it can be highly toxic, not only to your mental health and well being but also your journey to getting well.
+How can you get well if people are constantly telling you you can’t?

-I have spent hours upon hours researching diet and the impact it has on fibro symptoms, what natural treatments there are available and which ones are beneficial for treating fibro.
-I’ve watched endless hours of videos and read article after article until I knew that what I was told by doctors was not correct.
-There are “other options” You can get well and you can recover somewhat of a normal life again without the need for the medications that come with a list of side effects as long as your arm.
+I have spent hours upon hours researching diet and its impact on fibro symptoms, what natural treatments there are available, and which ones are beneficial for treating fibro.
+I’ve watched endless hours of videos and read article after article until I knew that what I was told by doctors was not always correct.
+There are “other options” You can get well, and you can recover somewhat of a normal life again without the need for the medications that come with a list of side effects as long as your arm.

-Personally, I think the first line of defence in treating fibromyalgia is diet! eating an appropriate diet, a diet without all this man-made, sugar ladened manufactured and processed crap that passes for food these days, food that scientists have quite literally created to be addictive.
+Personally, I think the first line of defence in treating fibromyalgia is diet!
+Eating an appropriate diet without all this sugar-laden manufactured and processed stuff that passes for food these days, food that scientists have quite literally created to be addictive.

-The second part of treating fibro is by turning off the broken stress response by using more natural treatments. while doctors will tell you that they don’t know what causes fibro stress is a huge factor.
+The second part of treating fibro is turning off the broken stress response using more natural treatments.
+While doctors will tell you that they don’t know what causes fibro, stress is enormous.
 We need to learn how to manage our stress levels on a daily basis, taking time out to rest and not feeling guilty about it.
-You could find a hobby that occupies your mind or even try to do some form of meditation and breathing exercises, I find crafting to be great for keeping the mind busy but it is also quite therapeutic and relaxing.
+You could find a hobby that occupies your mind or even try to do some form of meditation and breathing exercises.
+I find crafting great for keeping the mind busy, but it is also quite therapeutic and relaxing.

-I’ve recently started having chiropractic treatment and for the first time in my life, I actually felt listened to.
-When you have fibro one of the hardest things to deal with is to feel invalidated and not taken seriously, to be told it’s not real! it’s all in your head! it can’t be that bad…… I remember sitting in the surgery with my 2 A4 double-sided list of symptoms and being told that all of those symptoms were because I was depressed and if I just took these antidepressants I would be all better, they knew this because all of those symptoms were not real they were just in my head!
+I’ve recently started having chiropractic treatment, and I actually felt listened to for the first time in my life.
+When you have fibro, one of the hardest things to deal with is to feel invalidated and not taken seriously, to be told it’s not real!
+It’s all in your head!
+It can’t be that bad.
+I remember sitting in the surgery with my 2 A4 double-sided list of symptoms and being told that all of those symptoms were because I was depressed, and if I just took these antidepressants, I would be all better.
+They knew this because all of those symptoms were not real they were just in my head!

-Do your research find a good chiropractor who is suited to you and your needs, I think I got lucky with mine, after 3 days of reading reviews I picked one out and it just so happens she is absolutely amazing!
+Do your research find a good chiropractor who is suited to you and your needs.
+I think I got lucky with mine.
+After three days of reading reviews, I picked one out, and it just so happens she is absolutely amazing!
 Not only is she good at what she does she is also experienced with and knowledgeable about fibro too.

-The third step in the process of treating fibromyalgia is learning to be kind to yourself this doesn’t always come easy, for me personally, I beat myself up constantly about things I can’t control but at least now I feel more positive about the future and every day that passes is another step closer to getting my life back.
+The third step in the process of treating fibromyalgia is learning to be kind to yourself; this doesn’t always come easy for me.
+I beat myself up constantly about things I can’t control, but now I feel more optimistic about the future and every day that passes is another step closer to getting my life back.